peteroupc/peteroupc.github.io/randomfunc.md

 * The [**_cumulative distribution function_**](https://en.wikipedia.org/wiki/Cumulative_distribution_function), or _CDF_, returns, for each number, the probability for a randomly generated variable to be equal to or less than that number; the probability is in the interval [0, 1].
 * The [**_probability density function_**](https://en.wikipedia.org/wiki/Probability_density_function), or _PDF_, is, roughly and intuitively, a curve of weights 0 or greater, where for each number, the greater its weight, the more likely a number close to that number is randomly chosen.<sup>[**(21)**](#Note21)</sup>

-If a probability distribution's **PDF is known**, one of the following techniques, among others, can be used to generate random numbers that follow that distribution approximately.
-Any of these three techniques can be used even if the area under the PDF isn't 1.
+If a probability distribution's **PDF is known**, random numbers that approximately follow that distribution can be generated using one of the following techniques, even if the area under the PDF isn't 1.

 1. Use the PDF to calculate the weights for a number of sample points (usually regularly spaced).
 Create one list with the sampled points in ascending order (the `list`) and another list of the same size with the PDF's values at those points (the `weights`).
 Finally generate [**`ContinuousWeightedChoice(list, weights)`**](#Continuous_Weighted_Choice) to generate a random number bounded by the lowest and highest sampled point.
+The [**Python sample code**](https://peteroupc.github.io/randomgen.zip) includes a `numbers_from_pdf` method that implements this approach.
 2. Use [**_rejection sampling_**](#Rejection_Sampling).
 The pseudocode below generates random points in a rectangular region until a point falls within the PDF (shown as `PDF(x)` below). `minValue` and `maxValue` are the lowest and highest possible random numbers, and `maxDensity` is the maximum value of the PDF at or between those numbers.
 This can be inefficient, though, if the PDF gives some numbers in the range much higher weights than it gives to others.
 See also Saucier 2000, p.
 39.

         METHOD ArbitraryDist(minValue, maxValue, maxDensity)